oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/costa-rica.md

 yiguirro (clay-colored robin); national colors: blue, white, red

 ### 國歌
-- `name`: "Himno Nacional de Costa Rica" (National Anthem of Costa Rica)
+- `名稱`: "Himno Nacional de Costa Rica" (National Anthem of Costa Rica)
-- `lyrics/music`: Jose Maria ZELEDON Brenes/Manuel Maria GUTIERREZ
+- `歌詞／音樂`: Jose Maria ZELEDON Brenes/Manuel Maria GUTIERREZ
 **note**:  adopted 1949; the anthem's music was originally written for an 1853 welcome ceremony for diplomatic missions from the US and UK; the lyrics were added in 1903

 ### 國家級遺產